Personal profile

 There is a highly reflective and pragmatic research design, responsive to the inherent difficulties of researching conflict and a useful discussion of the particular methods, eg the promise and peril of using ET and EAT online judgments.

-I have recently drafted an article, which indicates a key dimension of my research, under the title: ‘All cases are unique, and very similar to others’.
+I have written an article, which indicates a key dimension of my research, under the title: ‘All cases are unique, and very similar to others’.
 This work is based on a contemporary review of English local authority cases before the Employment Appeal Tribunal (EAT).
 These employers, like the appeal tribunal itself, are so often neglected from academic inquiry (even though EAT decisions can be cited in proceedings, they so often remain unreported).

 In 2024, 'Local Government Lawyer' published my shortened (2,000 word) article geared towards lawyers, managers, and HR practitioners on the principles, derived from EAT judgments, underlying successful workplace grievance resolution in their 'Governance Newsletter':